-- 2. Only emergency calls are permitted on the business phone. - 3.
-Future Professionals may not visit with another student who is servicing a client. - 4.
-Future Professionals may not loiter around the service desk, service reception area, or offices. - Food and drink are allowed in designated areas only.
+- 3. Cell phones are permitted in assigned areas of the school.
+Phone calls are not permitted during class time or learning environments such as classrooms or learning zones at any time.
+Calls while clocked in should remain in the assigned area, quiet in tone, and no longer than 3 minutes. - 4.
+Future Professionals may not visit with another Future Professional who is working with a clinic classroom guest. - 5.
+Future Professional may not gather around the service desk, the service reception area, or the offices. - 6.
+Food and drink are allowed in designated areas only.
 Food and drink are not allowed on the Clinic Classroom.
-Only water bottles with a closed lid are allowed on the clinic. - 6.
-Paul Mitchell The School Rexburg is a smoke-free campus, this includes vaping or any other form of tobacco - 7.
-Stealing or taking school or another's personal property is unacceptable.
+Only water bottles with a closed lid are allowed on the clinic. - 7.
+The school is a smoke-free campus.
+Future Professionals may not smoke or vape any substance on school premises. - 8.
+Stealing or taking school property or another's personal property is unacceptable and grounds for termination.